tomzx/blog.tomrochette.com-content/agi/chatbot/article.md

 # Problems
 * Simply repeating what they've heard
-* Creating grammatically valid sentences devoided of any meaning
+* Creating grammatically valid sentences void of any meaning
-* What is said has no relation to what is being discussed (no context)
+* What is said has no relation to what is being discussed (not considering the context)

 # *Things* it needs to be able to do
 * Construct grammatically valid sentences